Particular/docs.particular.net/samples/performance-counters/sample.md

 ## Enabling Counters For The Endpoint

-Both the SLA and Critical time are enabled and configured in configuration code.
+Both the SLA and Critical Time counters are enabled and configured in configuration code.

 snippet:enable-counters

 The other counters are enabled by default.

+NOTE: Regardless of whether you enable the SLA and Critical Time counters, you must re-start your endpoints after installing the counters before data will start to be collected.

 ## The Handler